toppeMRI/toppemri.github.io/index.md

 ![TOPPE workflow](/figs/workflow.png)

-1. Use **MATLAB** to define the RF and gradient waveforms you want to play out on the scanner, using the method of your choice.
+1. Use **MATLAB** to define the RF and gradient waveforms you want to play out on the scanner, using any suitable method.
 1. Create TOPPE **sequence files** (orange box).
-This is done by first writing each unique sequence block, or **module**, to a file using the **'mat2mod.m'** MATLAB script.
+This is done by first writing each unique sequence block, or **module**, to a so-called '.mod' file using the **'mat2mod.m'** MATLAB script.
 You then create a file named **'scanloop.txt'** that specifies the order in which to play out the modules, waveform amplitudes, and other dynamic sequence information.
 Finally, create a small file named **'modules.txt'** that lists the various modules.
 1. Copy the files you created to **/usr/g/bin/** on the scanner, and run the **TOPPE binary executable** (green box) which loads the files and executes the sequence on the scanner.